Vincit/objection.js/doc/1.x/migration.md

 ## `modify` method signature change

-Before you were able to provide multiple modifiers or modifier names to `modify` by providing multiple arguments like this:
+Before, you were able to provide multiple modifiers or modifier names to `modify` by providing multiple arguments like this:

 ```js
 Person.query().modify('foo', 'bar');